 Location: Piazza del Duomo, 20122 Milano MI, Italy

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 2. Santa Maria delle Grazie

 Wondering what to see in Milan?
 Then visit the Santa Maria delle Grazie and its experience is something you’ll cherish for years.
 It’s a 4.6 meters high, and 8.8 meters wide marvellous painting made with tempera and oil on a gypsum preparation.
-This was unique owing to the the technique used in the painting of Leonardo’s Last Supper that was not common during the fresco period.
+Visiting this was unique owing to the the technique used in the painting of Leonardo’s Last Supper that was not common during the fresco period is one of the things to see in milan .
 Nonetheless, it is indeed an ideal place especially if you are a historian, novelist, or a researcher.

 Location: Piazza di Santa Maria delle Grazie, 20123 Milano MI, Italy

 Constructed during the late 1800s, the Galleria Vittorio Emanuele II is one of the oldest enclosed shopping malls in the world and definitely one of the Milan tourist attractions.
 This mall with blue glass vaulted ceilings, mosaic flooring, and towering central dome is as stunning as the high-end couture offered in its shops, which include Louis Vuitton, Borsalino, and Prada.
 Tradition has it that turning on one’s heel over the mosaic bull under the central dome brings good luck.
 It is a must go once travelers visit Milano

 Location: Piazza del Duomo, 20123 Milano MI, Italy